 September 11: To commemorate the events of September 11, 2001, in each year that date falls on a regular school day, each public elementary or secondary school shall provide for the observance of one minute of silence at the beginning of the first class period of that day.
 Immediately before the period of observance required by this section, the class instructor shall make a statement of reference to the memory of individuals who died on September 11, 2001.
-The period of observance required by this section may be held in conjunction with the minute of silence required by Section 25.082.
-Education Code 25.0821.
+The period of observance required by this section may be held in conjunction with the minute of silence required by Section 25,082.

 State of Texas Anniversary Remembrance Day: February 19 is State of Texas Anniversary Remembrance Day (STAR Day) in honor of Texas joining the Union and the day that James Pinckney Henderson became the first governor of the State of Texas in 1846.
 STAR Day shall be regularly observed by appropriate and patriotic programs in the public schools to properly commemorate the annexation of this state and to inspire a greater appreciation for the history of this state.
-Gov't Code 662.047.

 Texas First Responders Day: September 11 is Texas First Responders Day in honor of the bravery, courage, and determination of Texas men and women who assist others in emergencies.
 Texas First Responders Day shall be regularly observed by appropriate ceremonies in public schools to honor Texas first responders.
-Gov't Code 662.050.